Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 Key Takeaway

-Poor documentation and architectural drift turn old systems into a continuous financial burden.
+Poor documentation and architectural drift turn old systems into a continuous financial burden, directly reducing profitability and acquisition appeal.

 Send me your current system setup I'll point out exactly where you're losing revenue.